Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: Introduction

 Cooperative game theory provides a powerful framework for modeling situations in which independent agents can achieve mutual benefits through collaboration.
 Its applications span a wide range of fields, including supply chain management~\cite{lozano2013cooperative}, transportation planning~\cite{guajardo2016review}, power systems~\cite{churkin2021review}, water resource allocation~\cite{wang2003water}, inventory management~\cite{fiestras2011cooperative}, maritime spatial planning~\cite{kyriazi2017cooperative}, and kidney exchange~\cite{benedek2025partitioned}.
 For a recent survey on applications in operations management, we refer the reader to~\cite{luo2022core}.

 A central objective in cooperative game theory is to determine when collaboration among agents is beneficial and to design equitable mechanisms---known as \emph{solution concepts}---for distributing the resulting collective gains.
-Prominent examples include the \emph{core}~\cite{gillies1953some}, the \emph{Shapley value}~\cite{shapley1953value}, and the \emph{nucleolus}~\cite{schmeidler1969nucleolus}.
-This paper focuses specifically on the nucleolus.
+Prominent examples include the \emph{core}~\cite{gillies1953some}, the \emph{Shapley value}~\cite{shapley1953value}, and the {\em least-core} and the \emph{nucleolus}~\cite{schmeidler1969nucleolus}.
+The present paper concentrates on the latter two concepts.

 While conceptually appealing, the nucleolus poses significant computational challenges as the number of agents increases.
 Although it can be computed efficiently for small instances~\cite{benedek2021finding}, computing the nucleolus is NP-hard in general.
 This hardness result holds even for several important classes of games, including flow games~\cite{deng1999algorithmic}, minimum-cost spanning tree games~\cite{faigle1998note}, weighted threshold games~\cite{elkind2007computational}, and $b$-matching games~\cite{konemann2024complexity}.
 Nonetheless, polynomial-time algorithms have been developed for several structured settings, including tree games~\cite{megiddo1978computational,granot1996kernel}, assignment games~\cite{solymosi1994algorithm}, matching games~\cite{kern2003matching,konemann2020computing}, shortest path games~\cite{baiou2019algorithm}, and other classes amenable to dynamic programming~\cite{koenemann2023framework} (see also~\cite{granot1998characterization,chen2012computing,potters2006nucleolus,baiou2022network,xiao2023arboricity,baiou2022horizontal} for additional examples).